Category:

 A scoop of ice cream.

 While ice cream sodas are certainly delicious, they’re not particularly healthy.
-If you’re worried about excess calories, try using diet soda in your favorite ice cream float recipe.
+If you’re worried about excess calories, try using diet soda in your favorite recipe.
 You can also try making a low-fat drink by combining your favorite flavor of sherbet with sparkling soda water.

-As you’re enjoying your ice cream soda, take time to reflect upon the history of your treat.
-Legend has it that the ice cream soda was invented in Denver in 1871 by Otto Baur.
+As you’re enjoying your beverage, take time to reflect upon the history of your treat.
+Legend has it that the float was invented in Denver in 1871 by Otto Baur.
 His frothy concoction became an immediate favorite among children and teens, although many adults failed to see the drink’s appeal.
 Soon, there were soda fountains and ice cream parlors scattered throughout the United States.

 Ice cream sodas are often thought of as a classic American delicacy, but it is interesting to note that this concoction is enjoyed by people throughout the world.
-In Australia and New Zealand, however, an ice cream soda is often called a spider.
+In Australia and New Zealand, it is often called a spider.
 In Japan, children often order a cream soda drink that essentially consists of melon-flavored soda and a scoop of vanilla ice cream.

 anon255173